daniel5151/ANESE/wideNES.md

 ## Enabling wideNES

-At the moment, wideNES is activated by default.

-_this is not final_
+You can enable wideNES by passing the `--widenes` flag from the command-line.

 ## Controls

-wideNES inherits all controls from ANESE, and adds a few more:
+wideNES inherits all controls from ANESE, and adds a few additional ones:

 #### Pan and Zoom